Lifestyle 'essentials': what couldn't you do without?

 Unless your finances are really stretched, there's absolutely no reason why you shouldn't be able to spend money on the occasional luxury.
 It's actually very important that people don't just focus on the essentials, because this can get boring and could actually lead to impulse spending.

 The important thing is that people budget carefully and work out how much they can afford to spend on the things they enjoy.
 That way, you'll know your essentials are always covered.
-Not everyone feels comfortable planning their finances, but there are actually services that can help people do this - such as the thinkmoney Personal Account, which automatically sets money aside for bills and other important payments.
+Not everyone feels comfortable planning their finances, but there are actually services that can help people do this - such as the thinkmoney Managed Current Account, which automatically sets money aside for bills and other important payments.